 One thing that is fascinating about Christmas in Japan is that a lot of the words are written in katakana, but they are clearly not English.
 Words such as トナカイ (tonakai, reindeer) are nice reminders that for the snowy season at least, the original settlers of Japan, the Ainu, get their chance to shine.

 While most of the words are familiar to English speakers, some of the Christmas traditions are very different.
 One of the things that I always found strange is that Japanese クリスマスケーキ (Christmas cake) is considered a creamy sponge cake here instead of the usual fruitcake more common in the West.
 The emoji for Christmas cake on my phone is even a sponge cake.

 Equally weird is that you will occasionally hear クリスマスケーキ used as an insult.
 The idea is that a person (usually a female) is attractive and eligible until their 25th birthday, but becomes less popular every year after, similar to the way that few people want to buy a Christmas cake after the 25th of December.
 With people increasingly getting married later, this phrase is rightfully becoming obsolete.

-Not only is Christmas a great holiday for learning some fun words, it’s also a time to learn about the differences between Japanese and our own cultures over the festive period.
-So whether you want the traditional seasonal dinner from your home country (bring on the mince pies, gravy and turkey for me!) or would prefer to snack on a cream-filled cake and fried chicken with a date, Gaijinpot is wishing you an upcoming メリークリスマス!
+Not only is Christmas a great holiday for learning some fun words, but it’s also a time to learn about the differences between Japanese and our own cultures over the festive period.
+So whether you want the traditional seasonal dinner from your home country (bring on the mince pies, gravy, and turkey for me!) or would prefer to snack on a cream-filled cake and fried chicken with a date, GaijinPot wishes you an upcoming メリークリスマス!